Almost toric fibrations on K3 surfaces via degenerations: Symplectic Kulikov models from toric degenerations

 \subsection{Proof of Theorem \ref{thmToricKulikov}}

-\begin{proof} Start with a symplectic form $\omega_0$ on $X$ inducing a given form on the fiber $V$.
-By Lemma \ref{lmArbitraryToricClass} we can find a symplectic form $\omega$ on $E_{sb}$ taming $J$ and whose restriction to $V$ is cohomologous to that of $\omega_0$.
+\begin{proof}[Proof of Theorem \ref{thmToricKulikov}] Start with a symplectic form $\omega_0$ on $X$ inducing a given form on the fiber $V$.
+Pick any smooth anti-canonical divisor $H$ which intersects the toric divisors transversely.
+Construct $E_{sb}$ as in the discussion preceding Lemma \ref{lmIntersection}.
+By Lemma \ref{lmArbitraryToricClass} we can find a symplectic form $\omega$ on $E_{sb}$ taming $J$ and whose restriction to $H$ is cohomologous to that of $\omega_0$.
 Two cohomologous forms which tame the same $J$ are symplectomorphic.
-By Corollary \ref{CYToriKulikov} this is a symplectic Kulikov model.
+By Corollary \ref{CYToriKulikov} $(E_{sb},\omega)$ is a symplectic Kulikov model.

+The given hypersurface $V$ can be connected to $H$ by a path of smooth anti-canonical hypersurfaces.
+Thus $(V,\omega_0|_V)$ is symplectomorphic to $(H,\omega_0|_H)$ by symplectic parallel transport.
+The latter is symplectomorphic to the fiber $(H,\omega|_H)$ by the argument above.
+Thus $V$ admits a Kulikov model by definition.

 The claim concerning the integral affine structure is the content of Proposition \ref{prpGSIAStr}. \end{proof}